Task #2833: Update topology datastructures

 BTW: If you do need two maps for some reasons: I would make one to be std::string and the other const char* (based on the discussion that we need C-API).
 I would add it first to the one taking the std::string and the insert the return value of .c_str() into the other.
 That way you wouldn't store the string twice.

-#11 Updated by Mark Abraham 2 months ago
+#11 Updated by Mark Abraham over 1 year ago

 Berk Hess wrote: